-To make this portion of the ultrasound exam more comfortable, patients can request female sonographers at the time of booking.
-It is important to understand that because of the volume of exams and staffing limitations, we cannot always meet this request.
+For the comfort of our patients during this portion of the ultrasound exam, patients can request female sonographers at the time of booking.
+However, it is important to understand that we may not always be able to meet this request due to the volume of exams and staffing limitations.

 Benefits of Ultrasound Guidance Over Traditional Guidance

 - Zero exposure to ionizing radiation

 - Reduced risk of injury to neighbouring anatomy